Click and Collect vs. Reserve and Collect: similarities & differences

 ➡️ Reserve and Collect allows a customer to check the availability of an item in-store and reserve it before visiting, without the need for payment.

 Both services have several clear advantages for customers and retailers alike.

 The benefits for customers

-- A fast and convenient service: Click & Collect, if the store has immediately available stock of the ordered item, considerably reduces the delivery time.
+- A fast and convenient service: Click and Collect, if the store has immediately available stock of the ordered item, considerably reduces the delivery time.
 The quick availability of the ordered product greatly contributes to a better shopping experience and increased customer loyalty.
-Click & Collect also saves the consumer the inconvenience of delivery times.
+Click and Collect also saves the consumer the inconvenience of delivery times.
 Some retailers offer the possibility of choosing collection times for even greater convenience.
-The same applies to Reserve & Collect.
-The service is even super-fast because the shop already has the stock!
+The same applies to Reserve and Collect.
+The service is even super-fast because the shop already has the stock.

 - A reduced environmental impact: Environmental concerns are becoming increasingly important in the online shopping experience.
 Trying on or picking up an order in-store limits transport flows and therefore additional CO2 emissions.

 Moreover, if the item is not suitable, it is also possible to return it directly to the store (Return to Store), again avoiding the need for a carrier.

 The benefits for the retailer

 - Increase in web to store traffic: Are your stores experiencing a drop footfall?
 Omnichannel services such as Click and Collect and Reserve and Collect help to generate footfall in your store.

 - Cross-selling in store: According to a FEVAD report, nearly 33% of e-customers bought other products in-store when they came in to pick up an order.
 When a customer comes to your store, the display of additional items, the sales staff, the merchandising and other criteria encourage the purchase of new products.